Navya-tayi/riscv_product_hackathon/README.md

 ESP32 CAM Module: <https://robu.in/product/esp32-cam-wifi-module-bluetooth-with-ov2640-camera-module-2mp/>

 ## Steps:
 1. The QR code is scanned by the patient.
 (For the prototype, the data of the QR codes are the letters 'A' and 'B'.
-In reality, this QR code will be present alongside the medicine name in the prescription given by the doctor.
+In reality, this QR code will be present alongside the medicine name in the prescription given by the doctor).
 <p align="center">
 <img src="https://github.com/Navya-tayi/riscv_product_hackathon/assets/79205242/3ea69fcd-174a-489d-9cc3-0fe64abc5ec0.png" width="100">
 </p>

-4. Depending on the QR scanned, the pharmacy machine will release either medicine 'A' or medicine 'B'
+2. Depending on the QR scanned, the pharmacy machine will release either medicine 'A' or medicine 'B'
-5. The medicines are placed on an inclined plane, hence a pair of motors is sufficent for the dropping of the medicine bottle.
+3. The medicines are placed on an inclined plane, hence a pair of motors is sufficent for the dropping of the medicine bottle.
-6. Consider medicine 'A' once, the QR code is scanned by the ESP CAM module, a python opencv code will decipher the QR nad output 'A' into the serial channel of the riscduino.
+4. Consider medicine 'A' once, the QR code is scanned by the ESP CAM module, a python opencv code will decipher the QR nad output 'A' into the serial channel of the riscduino.
-7. When the riscduino reads this, the respective motor mechanism is initiated.
+5. When the riscduino reads this, the respective motor mechanism is initiated.

 * Motor Mechanism:
   1. There are 2 motors for each medicine